Influencers In Poland - How To Choose An Influencer For A PR Campaign?

 Step 4 - analyse the influencer’s history

 After the quantitative analysis (such as statistical data), it is time for qualitative analysis.
-It means the quality of content and the values represented by an influencer, as well as their image in the past.
+It means the quality of content and the values represented by an influencer and their image in the past.

 It’s a good idea to analyse the influencer’s social media channels by answering the following questions: